 Yes, because some human societies today think it is moral to practice cannibalism and slavery, while other societies today think those behaviors are immoral.

-No, because the historical progression of G>O>D> shows us that Human Morality, like technology, has evolved and progressed over the centuries.
+No, because the evolution of concepts like God and Continuing Creation shows us that Human Morality, like technology, has progressed over the centuries.
 So, while tribal societies may practice slavery and child labor, modern industrial nations, informed by the Renaissance and the Enlightenment and enriched by the industrial and communications revolutions, have largely outlawed those practices.

-Morality must be continually cultivated, or we find ourselves slipping back into barbarism.
+Ethics must be continually cultivated, or we can find ourselves slipping back into barbarism.

-We Followers of G>O>D> direct our moral behavior toward three overlapping constituencies:
+We Participants in Continuing Creation direct our moral/ethical behavior toward three overlapping realms of responsibility:

 - Toward People: Family, Friends, Neighbors, Tribe, Citizens, Humanity